-Attendance is evaluated each day of class.
-If attendance falls below 95% upon formal evaluation, the student will be asked to correct attendance or be placed on 90 day probation.
-If, at the end of the probation period, the Student's cumulative attendance does not meet 95%, the Student's VA benefits will be terminated.
-Students whose absences result from documented mitigating circumstances will not be terminated.
-Alternate arrangements for continuing attendance, without termination from the school may be made to make up hours, at the discretion of the President.
-However, veterans may not be certified to the VA for benefits during this period of make-up and VA will be notified within 30 days of the change in Student status.
-Students who have been terminated from the school for unsatisfactory attendance may be re-admitted at the discretion of the President or Certifying Official.
+Attendance is recorded during the FTF 40 hr class and exam and FTF 30 pre class study.
+Independent study is not SAA approved.
+Students attend [3 wks] FTF 10 hr and 1 wk 42 hr FTF onsite instructor led class.
+If attendance falls below 95% upon evaluation, SU will require the student to correct attendance or be placed on 90 day probation.
+If, at the end of the probation period, the student's cumulative attendance does not meet 95%, the Student's VA benefits will be terminated.
+Students whose absences result from mitigating circumstances will not be terminated and alternate plans for continuing attendance without termination from the school may be made to make up hours, at the discretion of the President.
+Veterans may not be certified for benefits during this period of make-up and VA will be notified within 30 days of the change in student status.
+Students who have been terminated from the school for unsatisfactory attendance may be re-admitted at the discretion of the President or CSO.
+SU will notify the SAA of student's attendance actions, if any that will be taken if a student fails to meet the minimum course requirement.
+Grounds for suspension: providing fraudulent documentation of requirements for admission.
+Failure to attend classes regularly resulting in unsatisfactory conduct.
+Refusal to complete assigned classes work.
+Breach of school rules and regulations.
+Falsification of school records.
+Cheating, Hazing, Theft Conduct or conditions that pose a direct, adverse threat (including bullying) to Students, guests or employees of SU.
+Failure to make required cash payments.
+Intentional destruction of school property, destruction of other Students' or staff members' property.
+Physical violence and threats of violence can mean immediate dismissal / suspension without previous warning.

-VA SCHEDULE & START DATE CHANGES
+VETERAN SCHEDULE & START DATE CHANGES

-Schedule Changes may be approved.
+Schedule changes may be approved.
 An approval is dependent upon the course rotation.
-Student who meets the admissions requirements for a start date may request a change to their start date.
+Student who meets the admissions requirements for a start date may request a change to their start date at no penalty.

-VA CONDUCT POLICY
+VETERAN CONDUCT POLICY

 Students must conduct themselves in a respectable manner at all times.
-Disruptive or inappropriate behavior deemed unsatisfactory conduct by school officials will result in possible termination of veteran's educational benefits, and possible dismissal from SU.
+Disruptive or inappropriate behavior deemed unsatisfactory conduct by school officials will result in immediate termination of veteran's educational benefits, loss of and possible dismissal from SU.
 Re-admittance after conduct dismissal requires reapplication to the school.

-VA ACADEMIC PROGRESS POLICY
+VETERAN ACADEMIC PROGRESS POLICY